Anny85-code/Portfolio-Microverse/README.md

 Additional description about the project and its features.

-The project is a mobile view of a portfolio website, the remaing part of the project is in progress.
+The project is a mobile view of a portfolio website, the remaining part of the project is in progress.

 👤 Author